jedi-academy/learn-4711/data/labs/lab02.md

 ##Lab Preview/Prep

-There are two readings linked to in the organizer for this week, that will help orient you to what we will be doing in lab.
+There are three readings linked to in the organizer's "Reference" section, that you might find helpful.
 They are not exact copies of what we will do, but similar.

 The first, **[Gitflow Workflow Techniques](/show/lesson/dev02)**,